-The aim of this Guide is to let employers know of the many benefits older workers and an age diverse workforce bring in terms of improved profitability, productivity and staff retention and satisfaction, to overcome prejudices and understand that as older consumers grow in importance so does the need for an older and wider age range of workers.
+The aim of this Guide is to inform employers of the many benefits older workers and an age diverse workforce bring in terms of improved profitability, productivity and staff retention and satisfaction.
+When age prejudice is overcome, one can appreciate that as older consumers grow in importance so does the need for an older and wider age range of workers.

 We also explain the age and employment equality law for employers.
-We lay out best practice solutions to the challenges of complying with Equality legislation, particularly regarding age.
+We lay out best practice solutions to the challenges of complying with Equality legislation with regards to age.
 No company wants to be dragged through an Employment Tribunal.
 It is expensive, demoralising, and can generate a lot of bad publicity.

 Since the introduction of the Equality Act 2010 a number of cases regarding age discrimination have made headlines.
 For example, there have been a lot of claims lodged against the BBC directly relating to age, while employers have had to pay tens of thousands at tribunals for breaking the age employment regulations.
-Elsewhere, in the UK: Whitham v.
+Elsewhere, in the Whitham v.
 Capita case, Capita employed drivers at Heathrow and terminated people's Permanent Health Insurance schemes at age 55.
 This was found to be both indirect and direct discrimination.
 The authors hope that this publication will not only help employers avoid losing at employment tribunals but find positive ways to make age equality legislation work for their companies.